 Senate Bill 111 from the 79th Regular Session of the Texas Legislature (TEC 51.968) requires all Texas public colleges and universities adopt a policy regarding the awarding of academic credit to entering students who have completed a “post secondary level program” while still in high school.
 Those programs include Advanced Placement (AP) courses, College Level Examination Program (CLEP), and the International Baccalaureate Diploma (IBD).
 House Bills 133 and 1170 (TEC 51.3041) require all institutions of higher education to award course credit toward a degree for students’ completion of certain military training.

-The SACS standards also include a requirement that “the institution awards academic credit for course work taken on a noncredit basis only when there is documentation that the noncredit course work is attested to a designated credit experience.”
-This SACS standard is addressed in the “Credit Award for Non-Traditional Assessments and Training” section of the accreditation guidelines.
+The SACSCOC standards also include a requirement that “the institution awards academic credit for course work taken on a noncredit basis only when there is documentation that the noncredit course work is attested to a designated credit experience.”
+This SACSCOC standard is addressed in the “Credit Award for Non-Traditional Assessments and Training” section of the accreditation guidelines.

 DEFINITION OF TERMS

 Residence for Academic Credit

 Before earning credit without sitting for courses at the Health Science Center, students must establish residency for academic credit.
 Establishment of academic residency for credit is done by registering for and completing 25% of all baccalaureate coursework or 33% of all graduate or post-baccalaureate professional coursework at the institution that will award the certificate or degree.
 Credits previously taken under another program at the Health Science Center may be applied to the academic residency requirement.

 Students may request to substitute course requirements with another credit course that is equivalent in content and semester credit units/hours.
 A substituted course must be another credit course at the Health Science Center, or it can be transferred in from another regionally accredited academic institution.